-Many of the institutions on the BNMC are decorated with beautiful works of art, donated by grateful patients and supportive benefactors for patients, employees, and the public to enjoy.
+Many of the institutions on the Medical Campus are decorated with beautiful works of art, donated by grateful patients and supportive benefactors for patients, employees, and the public to enjoy.

 As we continue to improve the streetscape and infrastructure around the Medical Campus, there are more opportunities to incorporate exterior public art for neighbors, patients, visitors, employees, and the greater community to come and appreciate.

-In August of 2013 ,we installed two two large-scale murals on the MiGo, a parking garage on the corner of Michigan & Goodrich.
+In August of 2013, we installed two large-scale murals on the MiGo, a parking garage on the corner of Michigan & Goodrich.
 The murals (50’ x 20’) were painted by local artists.
 A collaboration of artists – William Y. Cooper, James J. Cooper, III (no relation), and Jennifer Fuentes – painted the mural titled “Nexus” on the Goodrich side of the garage.

-The BNMC was thrilled when the Buffalo Renaissance Foundation approached us as a site for the first installation of its Downtown Sculptural Arts Initiative.
-In November 2011, a large crowd was on hand to dedicate the contemporary sculptural art installation, of the Spirit of Life Tree on the southeast corner of High and Ellicott Street on the Buffalo Niagara Medical Campus, by talented artist Valeria Cray-Dihaan.
+We were thrilled when the Buffalo Renaissance Foundation (BRF) approached us as a site for the first installation of its Downtown Sculptural Arts Initiative.
+In November 2011, a large crowd was on hand to dedicate the contemporary sculptural art installation, of the Spirit of Life Tree on the southeast corner of High and Ellicott Street on the Medical Campus, by talented artist Valeria Cray-Dihaan.

 More about the BRF Initiative